litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …subsequent memory effect model were used to identify regions related to face perception (family-wise correction   p   < 0.05) and successful memory formation (subsequent memory effect:   p   < 0.001, <mark class="annotated-text">uncorrected</mark>) at the group level.
+                    …subsequent memory effect model were used to identify regions related to face perception (family-wise correction   p   &lt; 0.05) and successful memory formation (subsequent memory effect:   p   &lt; 0.001, <mark class="annotated-text">uncorrected</mark>) at the group level.
 Due to the robust effect in left hippocampus, we limited our regions of interest to the left hemisphere, which was also motivated by Smith et al. (  ).
 As a result, face percepti…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"